- Current Issue

-We will begin to consider work for the 2015 issue on August 1, 2014, and the deadline for submitting unsolicited work is November 1, 2014.
+We will begin to consider work for the 2016 issue as of August 1, 2015, and the deadline for submitting unsolicited work is November 30, 2015.
 (Please read the full submission guidelines, and submit written work and summarize visual art submissions using the submission form on this website.)
-Also, please note that final selections may not be made until March or April of 2015, so you shouldn't expect to hear whether your work has been accepted until then.
+Also, please note that final selections may not be made until March or April of 2016, so you shouldn't expect to hear whether your work has been accepted until then.
 The journal typically will be published in April and distributed in May.

 We will attempt to make all decisions about publication with aesthetic quality as our primary concern.

 We ask that you be conscious of length issues.
-Please submit no more than five pieces of poetry or very short prose.
-For longer pieces, please limit the number of submissions to two.
+Please submit no more than five poems or three flash fiction/nonfiction pieces.
+For longer works, please limit the number of submissions to two.
 No single piece should be longer than about 15 typed, double-spaced pages.